Everest Base Camp Elevation

 Everest Base Camp Elevation (South)

 The southern base camp is at an altitude of 5364m in Nepal.
 When trekkers are climbing via the southern ridge, they use the south base camp.

 South base camp has no proper access to road so supplies are shipped by porters, with the help of yaks.

-The Everest Base Camp Trek on the south at an elevation of about 17,900 feet, is one of the most preferable routes by the trekkers.
+The Everest Base Camp Trek on the south at an elevation of about 17,900 feet, is one of the most preferable routes for the trekkers.